eclipse-tractusx/sd-factory/docs/ARC42.md

 #### Step 3: Creation of Service Offering and InstantiatedVirtualResource for each connector:

 *   Pre assumptions:
-    *   SD-Document: LegalPerson of connector operator is already existing
+    *   SD-Document: LegalParticipant of connector operator is already existing
     *   SD-Document: PhsicalResource of the Connector is already existing
 *   creation of InstantiatedVirtualResource for each connector
 *   creation of ServiceOffering for each connector